 For a few months, most of you have become familiar with our guided workouts.
 What originally began in the ball handling courts have now moved to the shooting courts as well as our Train 360 area.
 While these workouts have traditionally been pre-programmed, each member now has the ability to customize their personal workout (LINK TO VIDEO) through the new player profile.
 Identify your weaknesses and create a workout to expand your skill set.
 Reflect on where you get your shots in a game, and build a session that gets you game ready.
 Get online and create a plan for your next session.

-The NOAH Shooting Evaluation used to require staff assistance.
+Out Shooting Evaluation used to require staff assistance.
 With our updated touch pads, you can now administer this yourself.
-(LINK TO HOW-TO VIDEO) The NOAH test will help you mentally lock in to your shooting session, forcing you to focus on your form.
+(LINK TO HOW-TO VIDEO) The test will help you mentally lock in to your shooting session, forcing you to focus on your form.
 The mental side of training is often overlooked.
-Choosing to perform a NOAH test will you help you not only train your body, but also your mental toughness during the session.
+Choosing to perform a test will you help you not only train your body, but also your mental toughness during the session.

 What better way to learn how to train that to participate in a personal trainings session?
 Our trainers are highly-educated and have a passion to help players improve.
 This extends further than the 30-minutes on the court.
 We encourage all members to keep a training journal.
 Your trainer can help you keep track of your workout, but the accountability is on the player to reflect and set goals for the future.